inefix/Decentralized-LoRa/Server/README.md

 ## Setup

-This project has been tested on a Ubuntu VM.

-Install Docker and Docker Compose.
+The programs have been tested on a Ubuntu VM.
+Since all 3 components need to run on the same server simultaneously, a docker-compose.yml file has been created.
+To run this file, install Docker and Docker Compose.

 ## Usage